bbepis/XUnity.AutoTranslator/README.md

     public static void UnregisterAsyncAssetBundleLoadingHook( Action<AsyncAssetBundleLoadingContext> action );

     /// <summary>
+    /// Register an AsyncAssetBundleLoading hook and AssetBundleLoading hook (prefix to loading an asset bundle synchronously/asynchronously).
+    /// </summary>
+    /// <param name="priority">The priority of the callback, the higher the sooner it will be called.</param>
+    /// <param name="action">The callback.</param>
+    public static void RegisterAsyncAndSyncAssetBundleLoadingHook( int priority, Action<IAssetBundleLoadingContext> action )M

+    /// <summary>
+    /// Unregister an AsyncAssetBundleLoading hook and AssetBundleLoading hook (prefix to loading an asset bundle synchronously/asynchronously).
+    /// </summary>
+    /// <param name="action">The callback.</param>
+    public static void UnregisterAsyncAndSyncAssetBundleLoadingHook( Action<IAssetBundleLoadingContext> action )M

+    /// <summary>
     /// Register a ReourceLoaded hook (postfix to loading a resource from the Resources API (both synchronous and asynchronous)).
     /// </summary>
     /// <param name="behaviour">The behaviour of the callback.</param>